KamgangAnthony/Web-App-Titanic-Survival/README.md

   </a>
 </p>

-I plotted the learning curves for all of those models to see who would overfit or underfit I finally settled on an SVM, tuned it using gridsearchcv and computed its accuracy
+I plotted the learning curves for all of those models to see who would overfit or underfit<br>
+I finally settled on an SVM, tuned it using gridsearchcv and computed its accuracy